citrix/citrix-daas-rest-go/citrixquickdeploy/docs/AddVnetPeeringModel.md

 HasNatGatewayConfig returns a boolean if a field has been set.

+### SetNatGatewayConfigNil

+`func (o *AddVnetPeeringModel) SetNatGatewayConfigNil(b bool)`

+ SetNatGatewayConfigNil sets the value for NatGatewayConfig to be an explicit nil

+### UnsetNatGatewayConfig
+`func (o *AddVnetPeeringModel) UnsetNatGatewayConfig()`

+UnsetNatGatewayConfig ensures that no value is present for NatGatewayConfig, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)